ByronGriggs2/Software-Portfolio/2025-5 Physics Simulation/Code Snippets/README.md

 	sleepUntilNextFrame();
 }
 ```
-This loop is where the majority of the physics calculations take place, and you may notice that objects are prevented from sticking together
+This loop in ScenarioManager is where the majority of the physics calculations take place, and you may notice that objects are prevented from sticking together
 via a "collision exemption list" rather than a backstep.
 I found that this worked much better for multiple collisions in rapid succession.
 Objects
 out of bounds are also always immediately pushed towards the origin, so that even high velocity objects at a large time step will always stay in bounds.
 ```C++